 hao123

-Method 3: Reset admin password via functions.php
+Method 3: Reset Admin Password via functions.php

 Applicable Scenarios:

-- Unable to retrieve password via email
+- Unable to recover password via email

-- Have FTP or file manager access permissions
+- Have FTP or file manager access

-If you remember your website's FTP information, you can use FTP software to modify the functions.php file in the Theme folder to change the password.
+If you remember your website's FTP information, you can use FTP software to modify the functions.php file in the theme folder to change the password.

-1. Use FTP software to download the functions.php file from the currently active Theme folder to your local machine.
+1. Use FTP software to download the functions.php file from the currently active theme folder to your local machine.

-2. Edit the functions.php file and insert the following code at the very end
+2. Edit the functions.php file and insert the following code at the very end.

 // WordPress管理员密码重置 - 执行后请立即删除此代码